ptribe/ai-trip-planner/README.md

 ## Notes on Tracing (Optional)
 - If `ARIZE_SPACE_ID` and `ARIZE_API_KEY` are set, OpenInference exports spans for agents/tools/LLM calls.
 View at https://app.arize.com.

-## RAG Feature (Optional)
+## Optional Features

+### RAG: Vector Search for Local Guides

-The local agent can use vector search to retrieve curated local experiences from a database of 540+ real-world recommendations:
+The local agent can use vector search to retrieve curated local experiences from a database of 90+ real-world recommendations:

 - **Enable**: Set `ENABLE_RAG=1` in your `.env` file
 - **Requirements**: Requires `OPENAI_API_KEY` for embeddings